cjacker/opensource-toolchain-ch32v/README.md

 * A CH32V board or WCH CH5xx RISC-V BLE board
 * A 'WCH-LinkE' adapter
-  - either WCH-LinkE r0 1v2 or 1v3 supported by patched openocd in this repo.
+  - either WCH-LinkE r0-1v2 or 1v3 supported by my forked openocd.
-  - future version should be supported but waiting for test.
+  - future version of WCH-LinkE may be supported.
-  - old 'WCH-Link' (without E) do NOT support programming CH32V003.
+  - old WCH-Link (without E) adapter do NOT support programming CH32V003.

 # Toolchain overview